The world is out to get you! Well, it may seem like that sometimes, especially with the plethora of dangerous things at the GM’s disposal.

 Toxic chemicals can react violently with different substances, especially living flesh and they have an annoying habit of sticking to what they touch as well and burning through.
-Assume all chemical weapons have the Burn special effect.
+Assume all chemical weapons have the Burn special effect (See Weapons and Armour).
 However, not all chemicals are created equal.
 Some may have been engineered to be harmless to particular materials while being safe for others.

 Severe and sudden drops in temperature can cause burns and frostbite when coming into contact with exposed flesh.
 Plants wither and die and even solid objects are not immune to the numbing cold as moisture expands and cause fractures to appear.

 Some forms of attack go beyond the norm and attack matter on the atomic scale, ripping apart the very building blocks of life.
 Damage of this type is catastrophic and exceptionally deadly and puts coffin makers out of business.
 Clothing, armour and shields pose no barrier to attacks of this type and take damage as if they were the target of the attack as well.

 If you get socked in the jaw by a sucker punch, or take a bullet in the chest, or get stabbed in the back, that’s kinetic energy we’re talking about.
 Most weapons and projectiles deal kinetic damage of one variety or another.

 Psychic damage affects the mind of the victim, preventing them from being able to think clearly and causing extreme mental pain.

 Most armour and clothing cannot stop radiation damage.
 Only special suits specifically designed for the purpose can stand a chance at it and only for a limited period of time.
 This is represented by the environment suit’s soak rating.
 Once this has been depleted by soaking up radiation damage, then the suit becomes useless.